Community Property States: Do You Live In One?

 This is largely the result of the Uniform Marital Property Act of 1983.
 This act defined the ownership of property in a marriage and outlined how these assets would be separated in the event of a divorce.

 But if you live in a community property state and buy a home while married, even if you purchase it without your spouse, it’s considered community property.
-In fact, if you buy a home during a legal separation or divorce in a community state, that could mean your spouse has a claim to the property.

 Which States Are Community Property States?